canonical/charm-events/README.md

 * A `X-relation-joined` event is always followed up (immediately after) by a `X-relation-changed` event.
 But any number of `*-relation-changed` events can be fired at any time during operation, and they need not be preceded by a `*-relation-joined` event.

 ### Notes on the Teardown phase
-* Both relation and storage events are guaranteed to fire before `stop/remove` if the charm has storage/relations.
-Otherwise, only stop/remove will be fired.
+* Both relation and storage events are guaranteed to fire before `stop/remove` if they will fire at all.
+They are optional, in that a departing unit (or application) might have no storage or relations.
+* `*-relation-broken` events in the Teardown phase are fired in case an application is being torn down.
+These events can also occur at Operation time, if the relation is removed by e.g. a charm or a controller.

 # Event semantics and data
 This document is only about the timing of the events; for the 'meaning' of the events, other sources are more appropriate; e.g. [juju-events](https://juju.is/docs/sdk/events).